epfl-ada/ada-2022-project-adaviennequepourra/README.md

 ##### Webstite repository: [https://github.com/Xkrilandar/WarAndCinema/](https://github.com/Xkrilandar/WarAndCinema/)

 ## Contributions of group members
-##### Bastien: Community for topic modelling, topic analysis etc...DEVELOPPEZ + More standard data analysis and exploration.
+##### Bastien: Movie Networks and Community detection for topic modelling and topic analysis.
+Wordcloud visualizations.
+More standard data analysis and exploration.
+Analysis of the results.
-##### Etienne: Coding of the Latent Dirichlet Allocation methods (LDA) used in topic modelling.
-Coding the sentiment analysis on the movies per countries.
+##### Etienne: The Latent Dirichlet Allocation methods (LDA) used in topic modelling and analysis.
+Sentiment analysis on the movies per countries.
 Help in the supervised topic modelling analysis and graph plotting.
 More standard data analysis and exploration.
+Analysis of the results.
-##### Emmanuelle: Wikipedia dataset scraping and integration, Vietnam study case, supervised topic modelling, most common words.
+##### Emmanuelle: Wikipedia dataset scraping and integration.
+Vietnam study case.
+Supervised topic modelling.
+Most common words.
 More standard data analysis and exploration.
+Analysis of the results.
-##### Xavier: Website + Graph sentiment analysis + DEVELLOPPEZZZZZZZ + More standard data analysis and exploration.
+##### Xavier: Website gestion, organisation and writing.
+Help on Sentiment Analysis graphs on the movies per countries.
+More standard data analysis and exploration.
+Analysis of the results.

 ## Used methods :
 #### Latent Dirichlet allocation to isolate and find topics amongst the movie summaries.